Moneymoney122/Moneymoney122/README.md

 - Fun fact: I use Arch Linux btw. - I like iOS Jailbreaking - Headphone jack enjoyer - My favourite colour is purple

-- If you want to contact me, my preffered way is twitter: @chandler_hacker, or you could email me using the email on my profile.
+- If you want to contact me, my preferred way is twitter: @chandler_hacker, or you could email me using the email on my profile.

 - My website: https://clic.ly/moneymoney122